A huge thank you to our 2018 judging panel for offering their time and expertise in selecting our winners:

 Sarah joined Rhinegold as a freelance writer and sub-editor in 2011, and became Editor of Teaching Drama in 2012.
 She is also Head of Content for the Musical Theatre & Drama Education Show.

 Her work for Rhinegold is part-time, as she is also an actress and singer; teaches English, singing and drama; and is a freelance arts and education journalist and editor.
 Sarah did her undergraduate degree in English at Pembroke College, Cambridge University, and went on to train as an actor postgraduate at the Bristol Old Vic Theatre School.

-In the past he has worked in a marketing role at arts charity Create, spent three months in Syria as part of the British Council and VSO’s Global Xchange programme, and been a cheesemonger.
-He was also a chorister at St Paul’s Cathedral, he can play the trumpet and piano and has a degree in Philosophy and Politics from the University of York.
+Alex joined Rhinegold as assistant editor of Music Teacher magazine in June 2010, before becoming assistant and then deputy editor of Classical Music.
+He was delighted to return to Music Teacher as editor in May 2015, and as Head of Content (Music) for the Music & Drama Education Expo.
+In the past he has worked in a marketing role at arts charity Create and spent three months in Syria as part of the British Council and VSO’s Global Xchange programme.
+He was also a chorister at St Paul’s Cathedral, plays the trumpet and piano, and has a degree in Philosophy and Politics from the University of York.